dduan/TOMLDecoder/Documentation/Introduction.md

 concept of "Offset Date-time" in TOML.
 However, the rest of the date/time types can/should not be decoded as `Date` as they lack a relationship to a fix-point in time (is `2019-03-10 17:30:00` local time or UTC time?).
-The proper way to represent such information in your own type, therefore, is to use `DateComponents` from Foundation, or one of the matching types from NetTime.
+The proper way to represent such information, therefore, is to use `DateComponents` from Foundation, or one of the corresponding types from NetTime.

-The types from [NetTime][1] library are created to losslessly deserialize RFC 3339 timestamps (which is required for TOML date/time types).
+The types from [NetTime][1] library are created to losslessly deserialize RFC 3339 timestamps (which is required in TOML for date/time).
 They conform to `Decodable`.
-So you may use them directly as properties of your own decodable object, as an alternative to `Foundation.Date`.
+They are decodable alternatives to `Foundation.Date`.

 In case you only want to use the NetTime types for some reason (performance, lossless details from RFC 3339 fields, etc), you may use the `.strict` strategy